-How To: Identify cuts of Prime beef
+How to Identify cuts of Prime beef

 Beef has many primal sections; the chuck, ribs, short loin, sirloin, round, flank, short plate, brisket, shank, and beef is rated by the USDA.
 Prime has the most marbling, followed by Choice, then Select, which has the least.